ldynia/archcolider/ADRs/2001 System remind user to add a review for a meal if it wasn't done before.md

 **Risk**: Content has to be moderated

-**Bonus feature:** Feedbak system can be user not only for a meal review, but as well as a reporting mechanism for other aspects of the app/experience.
+**Bonus feature:** Feedbak system can be user not only for a meal review, but as well as a reporting mechanism for other aspects of the system